-Little Pillows by Frances Ridley Havergal (SMF Press)

-Preparing to Build: English 2 Pupil Text by Rod and Staff Publishers (Rod and Staff Publishers, 1983)

-Primary Mathematics 2A & 2B, U.S. Edition by Singapore Ministry of Education (Times Media, 2003) or Primary Mathematics 3A & 3B, U.S. Edition by Singapore Ministry of Education (Times Media, 2003) Hymns for a Kid's Heart: Volume One by Bobbie Wolgemuth and Joni Eareckson Tada (Crossway Books, 2003)
+- Little Pillows by Frances Ridley Havergal (SMF Press) - Preparing to Build: English 2 Pupil Text by Rod and Staff Publishers (Rod and Staff Publishers, 1983) or Beginning Wisely: English 3 Pupil Text by Rod and Staff Publishers (Rod and Staff Publishers, 1991) - Primary Mathematics 2A & 2B, U.S. Edition by Singapore Ministry of Education (Times Media, 2003) or Primary Mathematics 3A & 3B, U.S. Edition by Singapore Ministry of Education (Times Media, 2003) - Hymns for a Kid's Heart: Volume One by Bobbie Wolgemuth and Joni Eareckson Tada (Crossway Books, 2003)

-Note: Since resources sometimes go out of print or undergo changes, you may check the "Updates" portion of our website at www.heartofdakota.com for any needed replacement texts and schedules pertaining to our products.
+Note: Resources sometimes go out of print or undergo changes.
+For minor scheduling changes, check the "Updates" portion of our website at www.heartofdakota.com.
+Lengthier schedule replacements will be sent along with your purchase of the corresponding book or guide from Heart of Dakota.